redemma71/udemy-spring-and-hibernate/springdemo/README.md

 # Udemy Spring & Hibernate for Beginners
-## Spring Demo #5
+## Spring Demo #6
-### Hibernate Demo #1: Configuration & CRUD
+### Build a Database WebApp

-This branch contains code that demonstrates topics covered in _Section 22_ - _Section 26 - Advanced Mappings in Hibernate_.
+This branch contains code that demonstrates topics covered in _Section 28_ - _Section 33: Build a Database Webapp
-Section 27, Many-to-Many mappings was skipped.

 ### NOTES
 1. This project was created in [Spring Initializr](https://start.spring.io);